-- 1) The obligation to an employee of the National Government for accrued annual leave shall be recorded at the end of each pay period, provided that the accrual does not exceed the maximum amount established by FSM Public Service System Regulations.
-The current accrual for leave is set in the FMIS as follows: - a) Contracts 1-4 years accrue 4 hours each pay - b) Contracts 5-6 years accrue 6 hours each pay - c) Contracts > 6 years accrue 8 hours each pay - 2) The obligation shall not be liquidated unless: - a) The requirements of paragraphs 5.7.3(1)(b) and (c) have been met; and - b) It is claimed in substitution for actual services rendered, or the employee is: - Permanently terminated from Government service; - ii) Transferred from the public service system to an exempt position as defined in 52 F.S.M.C.
-117; - iii) Employed under a contract which provides for such payment; or - iv) Transferred from one FSM Government Agency to another, in which case the employee may choose to receive a lump sum cash payment in lieu of accrued annual leave, provided that such payment shall be made only on accumulated hours not exceeding 140 hours. - 3) Except as otherwise provided by law, national funds may not be used to pay for accrued but unused leave of an employee not employed by the National Government.
+- The obligation to an employee of the National Government for accrued annual leave shall be recorded at the end of each pay period, provided that the accrual does not exceed the maximum amount established by FSM Public Service System Regulations. - 2) The obligation shall not be liquidated unless: - a) The requirements of subparts 5.7.3(1)(b) and (c) (above) have been met; and - b) It is claimed in substitution for actual services rendered, or the employee is: - i) Permanently terminated from Government service; - ii) Transferred from the public service system to an exempt position as defined in 52 F.S.M.C.
+117; - iii) Employed under a contract which provides for such payment; or - iv) Transferred from one FSM Government Agency to another, in which case the employee may choose to receive a lump sum cash payment in lieu of accrued annual leave, provided that such payment shall be made only on accumulated hours not exceeding 140 hours.